Ksamil is the Top Beach Destination in Albania

 Albania is off-the-beaten-path, therefore it has many hidden gems.
 Click here for my guide on the hidden gems of Albania!

 Gjirokastra is a city located approximately 2 hours by car from Ksamil.
 The town is a UNESCO world heritage site.
 In fact, the city is so beautiful that it has been crowned a museum city.
 The town has picturesque setting between high mountains.
 Gjirokastra offers two main attractions.
 Firstly, you can admire the magnificent architecture of the traditional stone houses.
 And secondly, there is an old fort on the top of the mountain, which overlooks the town.
 After exploring these attractions, you can finish your day in one of the amazing restaurants covered in grapevine.

 The Blue Eye is a spring with beautiful blue water.
-The Blue eye is a magical place.
+The Blue eye is a magical place, check out my full guide here, including why you cannot miss this!
 The spring is called the blue eye because it resembles a human eye.
 The water is pumped upwards from a cave.
 The cave looks like the black pupil of a human eye.
 The surrounding blue water is the iris of the human eye.
 The Blue Eye is a fairy-tale like place, located in a forest.
 The many dragonflies will ensure, you will never forget visiting this place.
-Read more…

 Go on a Mussel Tour

 The mussel tour is a truly unique experience.
 In the beginning of the day, you will meet the captain at the lake site.
 The boat trip will take you to the mussel beds.
 You will learn about the mussel cultivation from a local guide.
 The boat trip will take you back to the coast.
 Afterwards, at the coast you will taste two kinds of mussel dished served with locally produced white wine in a beautiful setting.

 Go on a Mandarin Tour